pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 Quick start
 ===========

-This section show how to write a working event sourced application, using only a few lines of code.
+This section shows how to write a very simple event sourced application using classes from the library.
+It shows the overall structure that is elaborated in the user guide.

 Firstly, please use pip to install the library with the 'sqlalchemy' option.